owenzlz/PAL4VST/README.md

 cd mmsegmentation
 pip install -v -e .
 ```
-For more information, please refer to MMSegmentation: https://mmsegmentation.readthedocs.io/en/latest/
+For more information, please feel free to refer to MMSegmentation: https://mmsegmentation.readthedocs.io/en/latest/

 <a name="datasets"/>